moonburnt/goginst/README.md

 - Additional safety checks here and there to shutdown script right away if things went wrong
 - Unpacking multiple games with one command
 - Further code improvements
+- Automatically create configfile with default values, in case it doesnt exist (so it will be easier to edit)
+- Built-in help, so I can throw half of "usage" category into the trash bin